Flotomate/product_docs/source/report-management/create-&-edit.rst

 -  **Matrix Report**:

    a.
-You select a column from a drop-down list (Figure 5).
+You select a column from a drop-down list (:numref:`rf5`).
 Each column
       is accompanied by the count function which tells of giving a cumulative count of items grouped by either time or a product property.